tehila1111/swimming-pool-app/README.md

 # swimming-pool-app
-Web application for swimming pool management, subscriptions and rentals. in this project I use js, HTML5 and css3.
+Web application for swimming pool management, subscriptions and rentals. in this project I use javascript c# entity framework, HTML5 and css3.

 ## Get Starting: